How to Optimize Images for Your Website: A Practical Guide

 Optimization is not a one-time task.
 Every new image you add is a chance for regression.

-• Automate: Add image optimization to your build pipeline.
-Catch oversized images before they go live.
+- Automate: Add image optimization to your build pipeline so oversized images are caught before they go live.

 Quick Checklist